Real-hackbard/CSV-Editor/README.md

 <br>

-# How CSV Editors Work:
+# :wrench: How CSV Editors Work:
 * Tabular View: They display CSV data in a visual grid, allowing you to see rows and columns as you would in a spreadsheet.
 * File Upload/Selection: You select or upload a CSV file directly into the editor.
 * In-Browser Editing: Many online editors allow you to make changes directly within the web browser without needing to download and re-upload the file.